-If you’re still unclear about it, reach out to your compliance officer or broker dealer to determine which wording will be acceptable.
+If you’re still unclear about it, reach out to your compliance officer or broker-dealer to determine which wording will be acceptable.

 2. Don’t get too specific when speaking about your clients and/or situations.

 Using individual client names or success stories can be a compliance conflict in some situations.
-To avoid this, stick to compliance approved content by describing the services you provide to clients and prospective clients.
+To avoid this, stick to compliance-approved content by describing the services you provide to clients and prospective clients.
 After all, they’re interested in your story.
-People want get to know the person who will be handling their finances.
+People want to get to know the person who will be handling their finances.
 Write blogs that help them see that you are a real person with interests, motivations, and passions so you can start building trust.
 This also gives your business some personality and helps your clients feel like they can relate to you and your firm.
 Clients will know that you truly care about them and are working in their best interest.

-3. Try to write your content in advance and create an editorial calendar.
+3. Try to write your content in advance and create an editorial calendar

 An editorial calendar keeps all of your posts together and allows people to work together if you have multiple employees handling social media and blogging.
 By creating and organizing content in advance, you’ll be doing yourself and your broker-dealer a favor.
 Your broker dealer or compliance officer may start to realize that you’re not a risk, making them more likely to approve your content in a timely manner.
 It also gives you the chance to get ahead since you’ll already have your content mapped out.